adam-rumpf/Computational-Probability-and-Statistics/docs/28-Regression-Diagnostics.md

 <p class="caption">(\#fig:diag282-fig)A diagnostic residual plot.</p>
 </div>

 This plot assesses linearity of the model and homoscedasticity (constant variance).
 The red line is a smoothed estimate of the fitted values versus the residuals.
-Ideally, the red line should be centered around the dashed horizontal line.
+Ideally, the red line should coincide with the dashed horizontal line and the residuals should be centered around this dashed line.
 This would indicate that a linear fit is appropriate.
 Furthermore, the scatter around the dashed line should be relatively constant across the plot, homoscedasticity.
 In this case, it looks like there is some minor concern over linearity and non-constant error variance.
 We noted this earlier with the cluster of points in the lower left hand corner of the scatterplot.

 Note: the points that are labeled are points with a high residual value.
 They are extreme.
 We will discuss outliers and leverage points shortly.